awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-ruby-configuration.md

 This example defines one custom rule and a default rule\.
 The custom rule applies a five\-percent sampling rate with no minimum number of requests to trace for paths under `/api/move/`\.
 The default rule traces the first request each second and 10 percent of additional requests\.

-The SDK applies custom rules in the order in which they are defined\.
-If a request matches multiple custom rules, the SDK applies only the first rule\.
+The disadvantage of defining rules locally is that the fixed target is applied by each instance of the recorder independently, instead of being managed by the X\-Ray service\.
+As you deploy more hosts, the fixed rate is multiplied, making it harder to control the amount of data recorded\.

-To configure sampling rules, define a hash for the document in the configuration object that you pass to the recorder\.
+To configure backup rules, define a hash for the document in the configuration object that you pass to the recorder\.

-**Example main\.rb – sampling rule configuration**
+**Example main\.rb – backup rule configuration**

 ```
 require 'aws-xray-sdk'